kevinzhao2233/label-studio/docs/source/guide/security.md

 #### Source storage behind your VPC

-!!! warning Google Cloud Storage
-    Google Cloud Storage does **not** support IP or VPN restrictions for pre-signed URLs, making this approach infeasible for GCS.
-As an alternative security measure for GCS, you can use **signed URLs with short lifetimes**.

 To ensure maximum security and isolation of your data behind a VPC, only allow access to users within your VPC.
 To do this, you can use the following technique — especially effective with Label Studio SaaS (Cloud, `app.humansignal.com`) and AWS S3:

 1. Set **IP restrictions** for your S3 storage to allow Label Studio to perform task synchronization and generate pre-signed URLs for media file serving.
 IP restrictions enhance security by ensuring that only trusted networks can access your storage.
 GET (`s3:GetObject`) and LIST (`s3:ListBucket`) permissions are required. <span class="enterprise-only">The IP ranges for `app.humansignal.com` can be found in the documentation [here](saas#IP-range).</span>